glennhickey/teHmm/README.md

 **Track Name Munging**

 * **cleanChaux.py** : Remove BED ID suffixes (ex. after pipe or slash) to attempt to map IDs to repeat families
 * **cleanLTRFinderID.py**:  Similar to above, but designed to only delete the numeric ID at end of token.
-Also produces mappings for symmetric and TSD free state names.
+Also produces mappings for symmetric and TSD free state names, as well as removes overlaps using score and length for priority.
 * **cleanTermini.py**:  Transform a bed file representing alignments (where aligned regions share same id) into a bed file where, for each aligned pair, the leftmost region is named LTerm and the rightmost region is named RTerm.
 * **setBedCol.py**: Set the entire column of a BED file to a given value.